Top 6 Safety Tips for Stopping Your Meds

 - Lexapro (escitalopram)

-- Brisdelle, Paxil, Pexeva (paroxetine)
+- Brisdelle, Paxil (paroxetine)

 - Zoloft (sertraline)

-Before you stop your statin, talk to your doctor about any side effects.
-Many people complain of side effects with these drugs and there may be an alternative plan.
-A change of dosage, a different statin, or even a different type of cholesterol medication might be helpful.
-These drugs are important heart medications and can be life-saving by lowering cholesterol and reducing the risk of a heart attack or stroke.
+Before you stop your statin due to a side effect, talk to your doctor.
+Many people complain of side effects with these drugs but there may be other options.
+A change in dose, a different statin, or even a different type of cholesterol-lowering medication might be helpful to reduce the risk of side effects.

 6. Chart Your Discontinuation Plan

-- Your dose and schedule
+- Your dose and when and how you take it.

-- Your expected outcomes
+- Your expected outcome from using the medicine.

-- Common side effects, including if the drug is abruptly stopped
+- Common side effects, including if the drug is abruptly stopped.

-- Cost of your drug and generic availability
+- Cost of your drug and generic availability.

 You may need to switch drugs due to side effects or lack of effectiveness.
 If you are switching from one medication to another in the same class, you can usually switch drugs immediately or start the new drug at a lower dose while slowly tapering off of the first drug.
-However, this is not always the case, so you must consult with your prescribing doctor, especially if the drugs are from different classes.
+However, this is not always the case, so you must consult with your prescribing doctor, especially if the drugs are from different medication classes.

 Table 1: Important Classes to Avoid Abrupt Withdrawal

-Drug Class or Drug | Example Drugs | Side Effect Risks with abrupt withdrawal |
+Drug Class or Drug | Example Drugs | Side Effect Risks with Abrupt Withdrawal |

 ---|---|---|

-antidepressants | paroxetine (Paxil), Sertraline (Zoloft), Venlafaxine (Effexor) | panic, agitation, worsened depression, nightmares, confusion, insomnia |
+antidepressants | paroxetine (Paxil), Sertraline (Zoloft), Venlafaxine (Effexor) | Panic, agitation, worsened depression, nightmares, confusion, insomnia |

 antipsychotics | aripiprazole (Abilify), clozapine (Clozaril), olanzapine (Zyprexa), quetiapine (Seroquel) | Severe relapse of symptoms, anxiety, withdrawal dyskinesia or dystonia (involuntary muscle movement), parkinsonian symptoms, neuroleptic malignant syndrome |

-benzodiazepines | alprazolam (Xanax), oxazepam, temazepam (Restoril), triazolam (Halcion) | abrupt discontinuation can be serious; seizures, anxiety, rebound insomnia, tremors, nausea, heart palpitations, hallucinations |
+benzodiazepines | alprazolam (Xanax), oxazepam, temazepam (Restoril), triazolam (Halcion), diazepam (Valium) | Abrupt discontinuation can be serious: seizures, anxiety, rebound insomnia (trouble sleeping), tremors, nausea, heart palpitations, hallucinations |

-corticosteroids | prednisone, methylprednisolone | pain, fatigue, low blood pressure, anxiety, insomnia, irritability, depression, nausea, vomiting |
+systemic corticosteroids | prednisone, methylprednisolone | Pain, fatigue, low blood pressure, anxiety, insomnia, irritability, depression, nausea, vomiting |

-HMG Co-A reductase inhibitors (statins) | atorvastatin (Lipitor), lovastatin, rosuvastatin (Crestor), simvastatin (Zocor) | possible rapid rise in C reactive protein (CRP) and LDL cholesterol levels; worsening of heart disease risks |
+HMG Co-A reductase inhibitors (statins) | atorvastatin (Lipitor), lovastatin, rosuvastatin (Crestor), simvastatin (Zocor) | Possible rapid rise in C reactive protein (CRP) and LDL cholesterol levels; worsening of heart disease risks |

-insomnia medications (for sleep) | eszopiclone (Lunesta), zaleplon (Sonata), zolpidem (Ambien) | anxiety, rebound insomnia, muscle cramps, nausea, seizures |
+insomnia medications (for sleep) | eszopiclone (Lunesta), zaleplon (Sonata), zolpidem (Ambien) | Anxiety, rebound insomnia, muscle cramps, nausea, seizures |

-lithium | lithium | mood instability, manic relapse |
+lithium | lithium | Mood instability, manic relapse |

-proton pump inhibitors (PPIs) | esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec) | rebound heartburn |
+proton pump inhibitors (PPIs) | esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec) | Rebound GERD (reflux or heartburn) |

-hormone therapy | estrogen (Premarin), estrogen with progestin (Prempro) | menopausal symptoms, hot flashes, flushing, sweating |
+hormone therapy | estrogen (Premarin), estrogen with progestin (Prempro) | Menopausal symptoms, hot flashes, flushing, sweating |

-nonsteroidal antiinflammatory drugs (NSAIDs) | aspirin, celecoxib (Celebrex), ibuprofen (Advil, Motrin), naproxen (Aleve) | increased risk of heart attack due to blood clotting (aspirin); rebound headaches (NSAIDs) |
+nonsteroidal antiinflammatory drugs (NSAIDs) | aspirin, celecoxib (Celebrex), ibuprofen (Advil, Motrin), naproxen (Aleve) | Increased risk of heart attack due to blood clotting (aspirin); rebound headaches (NSAIDs) |

-opioids | codeine, hydrocodone, oxycodone, tramadol | agitation, irritation, chills, shivering, cramps, diarrhea, insomnia, muscle pain |
+opioids | codeine, hydrocodone, oxycodone, tramadol | Agitation, irritation, chills, shivering, cramps, diarrhea, insomnia, muscle pain |

 Learn More: Prescription Drug FAQs